AndreBL/ip6neigh/README.md

 ## Motivation

 IPv6 addresses are difficult to remember.
 DNS provides an abstraction layer, so that IP addresses do not have to be memorized.
-There are at least two situations where this set up is useful:
+There are at least three situations where this set up is useful:

-1. When you need to trace some network activity through tcpdump or Realtime Connections page on LuCI and there are lots of IPv6 addresses there and you don't know who/what they belong to.
+1. When you need to trace some network activity through tcpdump or Realtime Connections page on LuCI and there are lots of IPv6 addresses there and you don't know who or what they belong to.

+2. When your ISP delegates a dynamic IPv6 prefix.
+Using names to refer to hosts will help automatically updating firewall rules and AAAA address records for local hosts on a remote DDNS service.

-2. When you are accessing your LAN hosts either locally or remotely through VPN.
-Even if the local and remote IPv4 subnets conflicts you can still use IPv6 ULA addresses (e.g FDxx:xxxx:...) to connect to your services.
+3. When you are accessing your LAN hosts either locally or remotely through VPN.
+If the local and remote IPv4 subnets conflicts you can still use IPv6 ULA addresses (e.g FDxx:xxxx:...) to connect to your services.
 DNS names make this *much* easier.

 ## Installation